prudhvidendukuri/Javascript_level1/README.md

 # Javascript_level1
-# JavaScript Program To Print Hello World
+# JavaScript Program To Print Hello World (Web Page)
-# JavaScript Program to Add Two Numbers
+# JavaScript Program to Add Two Numbers (Web Page)
 # JavaScript Program to Find the Square Root
 # JavaScript Program to Calculate the Area of a Triangle
 # JavaScript Program to Swap Two Variables